afescott/sol_bot/README.md

 IN PROGRESS

+check xyz fist as it will always return

 Bin exec dedicated to finding newly minted tokens on the solana blockchain.
 Then using dex screener combined with rug checkers/token sniffer to find legit tokenomics